ncbi/SilencerEnhancerPredict/README.md

 ### Traing a model
 input: data file, and target directory for the results

-A data file include a one-hot-encode DNA sequence matrix in a size of N * 1000 * 4, and a 3-class matrix in a size of N * 3.
+        A data file includes training and validation sample sets.
+Each sample set is represented by: a one-hot-encode DNA sequence matrix in a size of N * 1000 * 4, a 3-class matrix in a size of N * 3.
 N is the number of samples.

 example:
 python train.py  ./examples/data_training.hdf5 ./examples/